SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 have to be unique within an SEC node, accessible names have to be unique within a module.
 There are two basic types of accessibles: parameters and commands.

-Module and accessible names should be in english (incl. acronyms), using only ASCII letters + digits and some additional characters (see section `Protocol`_).
+Module and accessible names should be in English (incl. acronyms), using only ASCII letters + digits and some additional characters (see section `Protocol`_).
 The maximum name length is 63 characters.